johncarlosofficial/nextjs/README.md

     ```

 4. **Run Docker**:
-   The `docker-compose.yaml` file in the root directory configures the application services.
-To start the application, run:
+   The `compose.yaml` file in the `infra/` directory configures the application services.
+To start the services, use the following command:

     ```bash
     docker-compose up
     ```

+    To stop the services, run:

+    ```bash
+    npm run services:stop
+    ```

+    To tear down the services, run:

+    ```bash
+    npm run services:down
+    ```

 5. **Run the Development Server**:
-   Start the Next.js development server:
+   Start the Docker services and the Next.js development server with a single command:

     ```bash
     npm run dev